iojcde/iojcde/README.md

 # I'm JcdeA, a student and a software developer. 👋

+## I'm an open source software and privacy advocate.
+I  volunteer at https://fosshost.org, providing free VMs for FOSS projects.

 ### Here are some projects I have contributed to:
 <a href="https://github.com/liveduo/destack" >